Emo Court Gardens

-The house is surrounded by beautiful gardens and parkland, which were first laid out in the 18th Century.
-The gardens contain formal lawns, a lake and woodland walks with many very fine trees and shrubs.
-The house and gardens were taken into state ownership in 1994.
-The extensive grounds, littered with Greek statues, contain over 1000 different trees, including huge sequoias, the world’s largest single trees and shrubs from all over the world.
-Enjoy a picnic or a long walk through the woodlands to Emo Lake.
+The landscape contains formal lawns, a lake and woodland walks with beautiful trees and shrubs.
+The extensive grounds, decorated with Greek sculptures, contain over 1000 different trees, including huge sequoias, the world’s largest single tree species and shrubs from across the globe.

 Visit Emo Court House and Gardens to see the two main areas of the gardens: The Clucker contains rare specimen trees and glades of azaleas, rhododendrons and camellias, while The Grapery is an arboretum with a series of pathways, each opening to vistas of the Slieve Bloom Mountains and Emo Court House itself.

 Located in County Laois, Emo Court House was designed by the architect James Gandon in 1790 for the Earls of Portarlington.
 A neo-classical mansion in County Laois, it’s located just 2.5 km from Emo village and 7 km from Portarlington Railway Station.